I have been to the « one-stop service » (GUDA – Préfecture and OFII)

 You will be entitled to financial allowances for asylum seekers (ADA).
 The amount varies depending on your marital status and the type of your accommodation.

-What happens if I do not accept the accommodation offer made by the OFII or if I leave my accommodation?
+What happens if I say yes, but I don’t want the accommodation the OFII offers, or if I leave my accommodation?

-Although you are free to leave your accommodation if you wish so, we strongly discourage you to do so because not only will you lose the allowance and accommodation but you have to initiate additional steps to make the change of address and transfer your file in your new department of residence.
+We strongly advise you not to do this, as not only will you lose your allowance and accommodation, but you will also have to take additional steps to change your address and transfer your file to the new département.

 The OFII put me on the waiting list but I need accommodation urgently !